bjnortier/react-redux-webpack-scaffolding/README.md

 ## Introduction

-This is my web app scaffolding for a React/Redux/Webpack/Express Node.js application.
+This is my web app scaffolding for a Node.js web application;

+  1. Express for HTTP serving
+  1. React for DOM rendering
+  1. Redux for UI state management
+  1. Standardjs for linting
+  1. Webpack for bundling
+  1. Glamor for inline CSS
+  1. Mocha+Expect for unit testing

+YMMV

+Please log Github issues for questions.

 ## Requirements